Red Clover

 Possible Side Effects

-• Mild digestive upset (rare)
+• Nausea or digestive upset

 Special Populations